victorpujolle/Dynamixel_motors_API/README.md

 ## Dependencies
 - Numpy
 - PySerial
+- Scipy
+- PyQT5

 ## Warning
-The COM3 have to be commented, if not PySerial will give an error.
+The COM3 have to be open, the program will try to open it and fail

 Keep in mind, this is amateur work so many feature and many response from the motors have not been considered.